 • Your speakers should tell engaging stories; some should even make people laugh and cry.
 They should be as moving as speeches that bridesmaids give at weddings.

 • Don’t let your speakers “wing it.”
-You should review what they plan to say and of course rehearsing is vital.
+You should review what they plan to say and of

 4. Use the open house to book personal tours